Bhutan Tourist and

 Accommodation

-In the major towns such as Thimpu, Paro, and Phuentsoling,
+In the major towns such as Thimpu,

-comfortable hotels await the visitor, while in smaller
+Paro, and Phuentsoling, comfortable hotels await the

-towns, modest, but adequate, hotels, lodges and guest
+visitor, while in smaller towns, modest, but adequate,

-houses are available.
-Your tour agent should ensure
+hotels, lodges and guest houses are available.
+Your

-that the best available accommodations are arranged
+tour agent should ensure that the best available accommodations

 |